Crime Laboratory History

 1973: As the problem of illegal drug use began to reach epidemic proportions in the 1970s, drug arrests and the related need for scientific analysis of seized or confiscated materials virtually inundated the Crime Lab.
 A massive backlog of drug cases developed.
 Help arrived in the form of a federal grant to support the hiring of 14 new scientists during 1973.
 New equipment also was purchased, including a gas chromatograph-mass spectrometer, used to identify drugs and other chemical substances.
 Even so, by the following year, laboratory personnel were working two shifts to deal with the drug caseload.

 1978: The State Police began a program of laboratory expansion aimed at improving evidence analysis services to local law enforcement agencies.
-The first new facility to come on-line under this initiative was the Mid-Hudson Regional Crime Laboratory, located at Stewart Airport in Newburgh, which opened Oct.
+The first new facility to come on-line under this initiative was the Mid-Hudson Satellite Crime Laboratory, located at Stewart Airport in Newburgh, which opened Oct.
 5, 1978.
 It specializes in the areas of drug chemistry and toxicology.

 1979: Laboratory expansion continued with the Feb.
-2, 1979 opening of the Southern Tier Regional Crime Laboratory on Park Street in Port Crane, near Binghamton.
+2, 1979 opening of the Southern Tier Satellite Crime Laboratory on Park Street in Port Crane, near Binghamton.
 It specializes in the area of drug chemistry analysis.

 1992: The architectural firm of Einhorn, Yaffee and Prescott was awarded a contract to conduct a needs assessment for a new State Police Forensic Investigation Center.
 The result of this effort was the design of a new facility by the New York State Office of General Services, Division of Design and Construction, and the firm of Ruth and Going.